sleirsgoevy/ps4-rop-8cc/README.md

 * The constant-parsing code stores constants as `int` internally.
 This means that 64-bit constants won't work.
 * 64-bit integer comparison is always signed.
 * Arithmetic shift right is not supported (yet).
+* The generated ROP is reentrant but not thread-safe.
+That is, one ROP function can only be called on a single thread.
+This does not apply to rop-to-native calls.